Maincloud is now LIVE! Get Maincloud Energy 90% off until we run out!

 /// Takes a name and checks if it's acceptable as a user's name.

-public static string ValidateName(string name)
+private static string ValidateName(string name)

 {